...

 What is a resident score?

-A resident score is a measure of an individual’s rental payment history and their overall reliability as a tenant.
+A resident score is a measure of an individual’s rental payment history and overall reliability as a tenant.

 What is a credit score?